toschka123/AudioSym/README.md

 The music file can either be loaded by putting it into the same folder and putting the according name.
 It can also be done live by using a microphone as input device.

-An example of how this program looks can be found on youtube.
+An example of how this program looks can be found here: https://youtu.be/qVzRwkQz_W8